Bartlesville Radio » News » Tree to be Planted in Memory of WCSO Corporal Davis

 Pictured above: A tree seedling stands tall, carrying the weight of Deputy Kyle Davis' memory as family members look on during a memorial service for the fallen hero on Friday morning.

-A seedling from the Survivor Tree at the site of the Alfred P. Murrah Federal Building where the Oklahoma City Bombing took place in April 1995 will be transplanted in the center of the north lawn where a memorial was held for Deputy Davis on Friday morning (pictured below).
+A seedling from the Survivor Tree at the site of the Alfred P. Murrah Federal Building where the Oklahoma City Bombing took place in April 1995 will be planted in the center of the north lawn where a memorial was held for Deputy Davis on Friday morning (pictured below).
 A plaque in honor of Cpl.
 Davis will eventually be placed at the base of the tree.

 Randy Davis, Cpl.
 Davis' father, made mention in his address to the public that he had once been to the Murrah site and stood under the Survivor Tree with his son.
-Randy thanked the WCSO for honoring and loving his son's memory with a seedling from the tree, which will stand and live on as a place of rememberance of precious moments they once shared.
+Randy thanked the WCSO for honoring and loving his son's memory with a seedling from the tree, which will stand and live on as a place of remembrance of precious moments they once shared.

 Randy, a teacher and softball coach from Copan, was praised by Sheriff Owen.
 Owen says Randy and his family are wonderful people.
 He says their hearts go out to them.